 The ABC Board consists of three members appointed by the Tryon Board of Commissioners.
 The ABC Board reviews and oversees the budget.
-They meet the second Wednesday of each month at 1.15pm at the Tryon Town Hall – Public welcome.
+They meet the third Wednesday of each month at 1.15pm at the Tryon Town Hall Conference Room – Public welcome.

 Council Liason: Crys Armbrust

 Store Manager: Heather Ravan

 Store Hours: Monday – Saturday, 10AM-8PM

 It is the policy of the Town of Tryon ABC Board to prohibit anyone 18, 19, or 20 years of age from entering our stores.
 Children under the age of 18 may enter our stores, as long as they are accompanied by a parent or legal guardian.

 It is the responsibility of the customer to prove they are 21 years of age.
 The forms of ID acceptable in the Town of Tryon ABC Store include:

 • A valid ID card (issued by a state’s department of motor vehicles)

 It is the policy of the Town of Tryon ABC Board to immediately check the ID of any young person, as soon as they enter our store.
 An entire group of people can be refused if any member of the group is underage or unable to produce an acceptable form of ID.